Matt-Wilshaw/gymflex/README.md

 * User registration and authentication
 * Trainer and client profile management
 * Create, view, edit, and cancel bookings (CRUD functionality)
+* Interactive calendar view for gym sessions** powered by react-big-calendar
 * Responsive front-end built with Bootstrap and custom CSS
 * Secure, relational data handling via Django
 * Deployed on Heroku with a managed relational database (PostgreSQL)